 Heritage is undoubtedly an integral part of the success of many of the great wine families.
 But to be truly successful in the 21st century that tradition must be combined with a commitment to innovation.
-For 127 years, Brown Brothers have successfully blended the two.
+For 130 years, Brown Brothers have successfully blended the two.

 The Milawa vineyard and orchard were first established in 1860.
-In 1880 John Francis Brown planted 10 acres of Riesling, Muscat & Shiraz at Milawa with the first wine produced in 1889.
-Since that time the succeeding generations have continued in the family business despite flood, phylloxera, plagues of grasshoppers, drought, hail storms and even a mini cyclone.
+In 1880 John Francis Brown planted 10 acres of Riesling, Muscat and Shiraz at Milawa with the first wine bottled in 1889.
+Since that time the succeeding generations have continued in the family business despite flood, phylloxera, grasshopper plagues, drought, hail storms and even a mini cyclone.

 In the early 1930’s newly arrived Italian tobacco growers were an eager market for the wines.
 Eventually this influx of Italian migrants became wine-makers, too.

 The King Valley’s terroir makes it the Aussie home of Italian varietals.

 An experimental research winery, the Kindergarten was established in the centenary year.
 Wines of exceptional quality are produced in smaller lots exclusively for the Cellar Door.
 These wines aren’t available at your local.
 They are experimental batches, aged wines or new varietals like Tarrango.